-WHAT KINDS OF THINGS CAN I WHIP UP IN A CAST IRON SKILLET?
+WHAT CAN I MAKE IN A CAST IRON SKILLET?

-The best foods to prepare in a cast iron skillet are those that have fat (like bacon) or need fat.
-This makes cast iron the ideal choice for searing and cooking meats; sautéing vegetables; frying eggs (don’t attempt scrambled eggs); making pancakes; and frying potatoes.
+The best foods to prepare in a cast-iron skillet are those that have fat (like bacon) or need fat.
+This makes cast iron the ideal choice for searing and cooking meats; sautéing vegetables; frying eggs (don’t attempt scrambled eggs); making pancakes, and frying potatoes.
 It’s also great for finishing naan bread and tortillas.
-You can use cast iron to make a deep dish pizza, whip up desserts, and bake breads, like biscuits and cornbread.
+You can use cast iron to make a deep-dish pizza, whip up desserts, and bake bread, like biscuits and cornbread.

 IS THERE ANYTHING I SHOULDN’T MAKE IN MY CAST IRON SKILLET?

 We just explored how cast iron does well with foods that need or have fat.
 If you want to steam vegetables, reach for a stainless steel pot and steam basket.
-If you want to make a stew, opt for a stainless steel or enamelled dutch oven.
+If you want to make a stew, opt for stainless steel or an enamelled dutch oven.
 I adore Le Creuset dutch ovens for soups and stews, but they’re sooo expensive!
-Also, if your dish is super citrusy or acidic, you might want to opt out of using cast iron cookware.
+Also, if your dish is super citrusy or acidic, you might want to opt-out of using cast iron cookware.

 DO ACIDIC FOODS REACT WITH CAST IRON?

 In short, yes!
 If you’re making balsamic glazed chicken or squeezing a lemon over your salmon, consider using another pan.